How to plan a trip to Costa Rica

 Okay, that's not entirely true.
 Earplugs went first.

-But a credit card is a lifesaver when travelling.
+But a credit card is a lifesaver when traveling.
 Foreign debit cards are often not accepted.
 With a credit card, you may pay a fee to withdraw money, but you know for sure that it works.

 In fact, we always have 2 with us.
-Just in case someone, I won't mention names, leaves my credit card in an ATM in Thailand.
+Just in case someone (I won't mention names) leaves my credit card in an ATM in Thailand.

 espadilla beach and Coastline near the Manuel Antonio national park, Costa Rica © Shutterstock